marcellodebernardi/adversarial-csprng/readme.md

 ## 4 - Project Structure
 The high-level functionality is in `main.py`.

-The `models` package contains modules defining components of neural networks such as loss functions, activation functions, and other tensor operations.
-The `utils` package contains modules providing supporting functionality such as graph plotting and reporting.
+The `components` package contains modules defining components of neural networks such as loss functions, activation functions, and other tensor operations.
+The `utils` package contains modules providing supporting functionality such as graph plotting and file output.
 The functionality provided by modules in this package is not crucial to the project at the conceptual level.

-## 5 - TO DO
+## 5 - Acknowledgements and License
-1. Activations: ReLU or modulo for generator; ReLU, DiBoB, or LDiBoB for opponent
-3. LSTM node number
+This project is a final-year undergraduate dissertation carried out for the BSc Computer Science at Queen Mary University of London.
+All rights to this work are held in accordance to Queen Mary's policy on intellectual property of work carried out towards a degree.

+Wherever this policy does not apply, or in any instance such that the policy does not make a provision, the licence bundled with this repository shall apply.

+The author would appreciate attribution for this work, if used anywhere.